Answered By: Rachel Willard Last Updated: Aug 13, 2015 Views: 2817

 - View the blog post "The Hunt for Passive Voice" or read through the blog post "How Zombies Can Help You Avoid Passive Voice" for more details on passive voice and strategies to avoid it.

-- See more tips on the Writing Center’s passive vs. active voice page.
+- See more tips on the Writing Center’s passive and active voice page.